PyFR/PyFR/doc/src/user_guide.rst

 ^^^^^^^

 Certain plugins are capable of performing operations on a subset of the elements inside the domain.
 One means of constructing these element subsets is through parameterised regions.
-Note that an element is considered part of a region if *any* of its nodes are found to be contained within the region.
+Note that an element is considered part of a region if *any* of its shape points are found to be contained within the region.
+A consequence of this is that a region may not strictly enclose a shape; this can be resolved through the `region-expand` directive.
 Supported regions:

 Rectangular cuboid ``box(x0, x1)``
   A rectangular cuboid defined by two diametrically opposed vertices.